Live Home 3D Workspace

 Changing the Shape of an Object

-To modify the shape of niches, openings and wall panels directly in the 2D Elevation view, right-click on the object's contour and choose Edit Contour Geometry from the context menu.
+To modify the shape of niches, openings and wall panels directly in the 2D Elevation view, right-click on the object's contour and choose Edit Contour from the context menu.
 The resize handles will disappear indicating the contour editing mode.
-The program will display the object's outline with diamond-shaped handles at the corners called "contour points".
-To change the shape of the outline, you can move the contour points.
+The program will display the object's outline with diamond-shaped handles at the corners called "points".
+To change the shape of the outline, you can move the points.

 When the Edit Geometry option in the Inspector is unlocked, you can activate the editing mode by double-clicking on the object.

 In order to show or hide furniture and Building Blocks in the elevation view, use the Show Adjacent Furniture in 2D Elevation View button in the 2D section of Settings.

 A piece of furniture or Building Block will be displayed only if the gap between it and a selected wall is less than 1 meter or 39.4 in.

 The 2D Elevation view lets you move furniture around and add new objects.